Approximations to $m$-coloured complete infinite hypergraphs: Introduction

 \section{Introduction}

-The classical problem of Ramsey theory is to find a large monochromatic structure in a larger coloured structure; for a host of results, see \citep{Graham1990}.
-On the other hand, the objects of interest in anti-Ramsey theory are large ``rainbow coloured" or ``totally multicoloured" structures; see, for example, the paper of Erd{\H{o}}s, Simonovits and S{\'o}s \cite{Erdos1975}.
-Between these two ends of the spectrum, one could consider the question of finding structures which are coloured with exactly $m$ different colours: this was first done by Erickson \citep{Erickson1994} and this is the line of enquiry that we pursue here.
+The classical problem of Ramsey theory is to find a large monochromatic structure in a larger coloured structure; for a host of results, see~\citep{Graham1990}.
+On the other hand, the objects of interest in anti-Ramsey theory are large `rainbow coloured' or `totally multicoloured' structures; see, for example, the paper of Erd{\H{o}}s, Simonovits and S{\'o}s~\cite{Erdos1975}.
+Between these two ends of the spectrum, one could consider the question of finding structures which are coloured with exactly $m$ different colours: this was first done by Erickson~\citep{Erickson1994} and this is the line of enquiry that we pursue here.

 Our notation is standard.
 Thus, following Erd{\H{o}}s, for a set $X$, we write $X^{(r)}$ for the family of all subsets of $X$ of cardinality $r$; equivalently, $X^{(r)}$ is the complete $r$-uniform hypergraph on the vertex set $X$.
-We write $[n]$ for $\{1,...,n\}$, the set of the first $n$ natural numbers.
-By a \emph{colouring} of a hypergraph, we will always mean a colouring of its edges.
+We write $[n]$ for $\{1,\dots,n\}$, the set of the first $n$ natural numbers.
+We denote a surjective map $f$ from a set $X$ to another set $Y$ by $f: X \twoheadrightarrow Y$.
+By a \emph{colouring} of a hypergraph, we mean a colouring of the edges of the hypergraph unless we specify otherwise.